 About NU Osteopathy

-Osteopathy is a gentle and effective medical approach derived from the work of Dr Andrew Taylor Still, an American physician who was disillusioned with mainstream medical philosophy which prevails to this day.
+Osteopathy is a complete and effective philosophical approach to health derived from the work of Dr Andrew Taylor Still, an American physician who was disillusioned with mainstream medical philosophy which prevails to this day.

 Modern medicine is catching up with Still’s excellent understanding of anatomy and physiology.
 One of his pupils Sutherland developed ‘cranial osteopathy’ which ensures the removal of restrictions in any joint of the body – from the cranium to the smallest bones in the ear using the most delicate and gentle movements to allow the body to return to harmony.

 Cranial osteopathy is suitable for use on all people and particularly babies whose bodies are still forming.

 We very much look forward to seeing you in our clinic to see if we can help to restore balance back to your life.

 Your osteopath will need to be able to see and physically examine areas of your body contributing to your complaint.
 We use drapes and towels to ensure your dignity during treatment.

 Patients who are uncomfortable undressing to their underwear are welcome to wear shorts, sports bra or close-fitting garments.